 Refer to IV (a) above.
-The project site does not contain any riparian habitat or other community identified in the City's MSCP Subarea Plan, as the site currently supports urban/disturbed land and disturbed habitat.
-The project site is not located within or adjacent to the Multi-Habitat Planning Area (MHPA) of the City's MSCP Subarea Plan.
+The project site does not contain any riparian habitat or other identified community, as the site currently supports non-native landscaping.
 No impacts would occur.

-c) Have a substantial adverse effect on federally protected wetlands as defined by section 404 of the Clean Water Act (including but not limited to marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
+c) Have a substantial adverse effect on federally protected wetlands as defined by section 404 of the Clean Water Act (including but not limited to marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological \boxtimes interruption, or other means?

 Refer to IV (a)(b) above.
-There are no wetlands or waters of the State or United States on or near the site.
+Additionally, there are no wetlands or waters of the State or United States on or near the site.
 No impacts would occur.

-d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
+d) Interfere substantially with the

+movement of any native resident or

+migratory fish or wildlife species or with \boxtimes

+established native resident or

+migratory wildlife corridors, or impede

+the use of native wildlife nursery sites?